Lemon Brussels Sprouts & Spaghetti Squash

-Brussels sprouts are a great source of dietary fiber, which can improve digestive health.
+Brussels sprouts, on the other hand, are a great source of dietary fiber, which can improve digestive health and stabilize your gut microbiome.
 On average, one cup of Brussels sprouts provides 3.5 grams of dietary fiber.

 - 1 medium spaghetti squash